ADAMANT Messenger (ADM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ADAMANT Messenger Historical Price

-According to the latest data gathered on ADAMANT Messenger live price page, the current price of ADAMANT Messenger is 0.024349USD.
-The circulating supply of ADAMANT Messenger(ADM) is 113.49M ADM , giving it a market capitalization of $2.76M.
+According to the latest data gathered on ADAMANT Messenger live price page, the current price of ADAMANT Messenger is 0.02423766USD.
+The circulating supply of ADAMANT Messenger(ADM) is 113.50M ADM , giving it a market capitalization of $2.75M.

 The ADAMANT Messenger Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ADM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.